1994 United States Senate election in Rhode Island

 The 1994 United States Senate election in Rhode Island was held November 8, 1994.
-Incumbent Republican U.S. Senator John Chafee won re-election to a fourth term.
+Incumbent Republican U.S. Senator John Chafee won re-election to a fourth term, as well as his planned final term.
 Chafee died of heart-failure on October 24, 1999, at Walter Reed Army Medical Center, having already announced his intention to retire in 2000 on March 15, 1999.
 His son Lincoln, then the mayor of Warwick, was appointed to replace him by Governor Lincoln Almond.